 You may have to spend weeks if you want to explore every attraction in Minnesota.
 But we don’t have this much time, do we?
-To make the list shorter, here are the best places to visit in Minnesota.
+To shorten the list, here are Minnesota’s best places to visit.

 Minnesota, commonly called the Land of 10,000 Lakes, is a Midwestern state popular for water sports and fishing.
 However, those are not the only attractions in the state.
 From haunted sites to a ton of parks, there are a lot of places to visit in Minnesota.